noinstance/myex/README.md

 Exports a mysql database to a remote server.

-Replaces urls - useful for Wordpress.
+### Built with Wordpress in mind
+- Reads from wp-config.php and replicates the database in a remote server.
+- Replaces urls;
+- Fixes serialiazed data;
-Fixes serialiazed data and works with SiteOrigin Page Builder for Wordpress migrations.
+- Works with SiteOrigin Page Builder migrations.

 Requires mysqldump.